Are you keen to visit one of Norway’s most beautiful natural phenomena?

 There are so many reasons to visit Svalbard and this glacier is one of them!

-The glacier received its name after a rapid advance back in the 1930s when the front of it advanced out 20 kilometers into the sea throughout the two year period.
+The glacier received its name after a rapid advance back in the 1930s when the front of it advanced out 20 kilometers into the sea over a two-year period.

 This was the longest surge ever observed on Svalbard and travelers still flock to see this popular Norwegian glacier today.